tyronechrisharris/TyroneTime/README.md

 ## Configuration

-ChronoStream stores its server configuration settings in a `config.json` file located in the root of the project.
+TyroneTime stores its server configuration settings in a `config.json` file located in the root of the project.
 You can modify this file directly to change settings, or use the "Configure" page within the application UI, which will then update `config.json`.

 The default `config.json` includes settings for:
 *   Viewer Username & Password